foxdoubt/foxdoubt.io/content/blog/smart-techniques-dumb-css/index.md

 export default Bio;
 ```

-After compilation, the classes you use are in essence locally scoped to the component by way of unique IDs magically injected into the selector name, thus avoiding naming collisions.
+After compilation, the classes you use are in essence locally scoped to the component by way of unique IDs magically injected into the selector name, thus avoiding naming collisions:

 ```css
 /* actual css read by the browser */